msorins/EPFL_IntelligentAgents/AllOtherExercises/workspace/Rusu-Mircea-ex3/README.md

 ## To do
-1. "Cost is computed by multiplying the total distance traveled by a vehicle with the cost per kilometer of the vehicle" ... at the moment when we are finding the most optimal route for a vehicle we are only taking into consideration  the total distance traveled (basically multypling that with a constant will not render a more efficient path; as from what I understoond each agent, itself is designing a plan at the beginning, if smth unexpected happens in the world it will rebuild that plan )
+1. "Cost is computed by multiplying the total distance traveled by a vehicle with the cost per kilometer of the vehicle" ... at the moment when we are finding the most optimal route for a vehicle we are only taking into consideration  the total distance traveled (basically multypling that with a constant will not render a more efficient path; as from what I understoond each agent, itself is designing a plan at the beginning, if smth unexpected happens in the world it will rebuild that plan ) []
-2. A*
+2. A* []
-3. implement planCancelled in BFS
+3. implement planCancelled in BFS []

+I think this is done, we are just taking into consideration the tasks an agent is already doing (in the init step) ~ read below

-4. implement planCancelled in A*
+4. implement planCancelled in A* []

 planCancelled method info:
 ```